golang/website/_content/doc/modules/gomod-ref.md

 exclude example.com/thismodule v1.3.0
 ```

-<a id="module" ></a>
-## module
+## module {#module}

-Declares the module's module path, the module's unique identifier when combined
+Declares the module's module path, which is the module's unique identifier
-with the module version.
+(when combined with the module version number).
+This becomes the import prefix
+for all packages the module contains.

-### Syntax
+### Syntax {#module-syntax}

 <pre>module <var>module-path</var></pre>

 <dl>
     <dt>module-path</dt>
-    <dd>The module's module path, usually a concatenation of the module source's
+    <dd>The module's module path, usually the repository location from which
-      repository domain and the module name.
-For module versions v2 and later,
+      the module can be downloaded by Go tools.
+For module versions v2 and
-      this value must end with the major version number, such as <code>/v2</code>.</dd>
+      later, this value must end with the major version number, such as
+      <code>/v2</code>.</dd>
 </dl>

-### Examples
+### Examples {#module-examples}

+The following examples substitute `example.com` for a repository domain from
+which the module could be downloaded.

 * Module declaration for a v0 or v1 module:
   ```